 Giving a Glucagon Injection

-Choose the injection site: Step 2
+Choose the injection site: Step 1

 Hold the syringe like a pencil close to the site, keeping your fingers off the plunger.

-Insert the needle: Step 4
+Insert the needle: Step 3

-Give the injection: Step 5
+Give the injection: Step 4

-After you give the glucagon shot, immediately call 911 for emergency care.
-If emergency help has not arrived within 5 minutes and the person is still unconscious, give another glucagon shot.
+After you give the glucagon shot, immediately call 911 or other emergency services.
+If emergency services have not arrived within 15 minutes and the person is still unconscious, give another glucagon shot.